For newcomers to Jimi's music, here is a quick guide to the BEST albums available today.

 ARE YOU EXPERIENCED

 The band's debut album, which revolutionised rock music, is perhaps the best first purchase.
-The current edition includes their first three killer singles "Hey Joe", "Purple Haze", and "The Wind Cries Mary" (plus their B-Sides) and not forgetting other standards like "Red House", "Foxy Lady" and "Fire" plus the elaborate "3rd Stone From The Sun", "Love Or Confusion" and the Beatles inspired title track.
+The current CD edition include their first three killer singles "Hey Joe", "Purple Haze", and "The Wind Cries Mary" (plus their B-Sides), not forgetting other standards like "Red House", "Foxy Lady" and "Fire" plus the elaborate "3rd Stone From The Sun", "Love Or Confusion", "I Don't Live Today", "Manic Depression", the beautiful "May This Be Love" and the Beatles inspired title track.

 AXIS: BOLD AS LOVE